AKC field trials are a hunting competition where the handler can either be on foot or on horseback.

-There are performance expectations for each level of competition and dogs are removed or "picked up" from the course if they fail to meet certain criteria.
-Only one dogs wins each stake, but there may be four placements and awards of merit.
-Each first or second place, depending on size of entry, earns points toward AKC field titles.
+There are performance expectations for each level of competition, and dogs are removed or “picked up” from the course if they fail to meet specific criteria.
+Only one dog wins each stake, but there may be four placements and awards of merit.
+Depending on the size of entry, each first or second place earns points toward AKC Field titles.

-Field trials have juvenile and adult levels of competition, defined by age of the dog and performance standards.
-Young dogs are generally judged on potential and more mature dogs, usually over the age of 2 years, are expected to stand on point, be steady while a bird is flushed and retrieve the bird if the competition includes shooting by official gunners.
-If dogs win the required number of competitions, they are awarded Field Championship (FC) or Amateur Field Championship (AFC) titles (or both.)
-If a dog achieves both a Field Championship and a Conformation Championship (show CH) it will be recognized as a "Dual Champion", a very difficult title to achieve.
-Fewer than 200 have done this in the 50 year history of the breed.
-Field trials can be found almost every weekend of the year in some area of the country and generally follow cooler weather and vegetation growth conditions.
+Field trials have juvenile and adult competition levels defined by the age of the dog and performance standards.
+Generally, young dogs are judged on potential.
+More-mature dogs, usually over the age of two years, are expected to stand on point, be steady while a bird is flushed, and retrieve the bird if the competition includes shooting by official gunners.
+If dogs win the required number of competitions, they win a Field Championship (FC) or Amateur Field Championship (AFC) titles or both.
+For dogs who earn both a Field Championship and a Conformation Championship (show CH), they will be recognized as a “Dual Champion,” a very difficult title to achieve.
+In some areas of the country, field trials are held almost every weekend of the year and often follow cooler weather and vegetation growth conditions.

-Field trials have five categories of competition (Puppy, Derby, Gun Dog, Limited Gun Dog, and All-Age), and each of these stakes can be offered in Open (professionals allowed) or Amateur.
+Field trials have five categories of competition (Puppy, Derby, Gun Dog, Limited Gun Dog, and All-Age).
+Each of these stakes can be offered in Open (professionals allowed) or Amateur.
 These events can be found almost every weekend somewhere in the country.
-Points are awarded for wins (depending on the number of entries, points may be awarded for 2nd or 3rd placements).
+Points are awarded for wins (depending on the number of entries, points may be awarded for second or third placements).
 Dogs awarded enough points will earn their Field Champion (FC) or Amateur Field Champion (AFC) titles.